anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Registrar-Agent authentication towards registrar (issue #7) in the security considerations.

-* Introduction of reference to Registrar-Agent signing certificate using SKID in Registrar-Agent signed data (issue #37).
+* Introduction of reference to Registrar-Agent signing certificate using SubjectKeyIdentifier in Registrar-Agent signed data (issue #37).

 * Enhanced objects in exchanges between pledge and Registrar-Agent to allow the registrar to verify agent-proximity to the pledge